cardinalitypuzzles/cardboard/new-hunt-setup.md

 ### Prerequisites

-This guide assumes you have already created the following at https://console.developers.google.com/:
+This guide assumes you have already done the following at https://console.developers.google.com/:

-* a Google Cloud project
+* created a Google Cloud project
-* a Google API service account (go to APIs & Services > Credentials) under that project
+* created a Google API service account (go to APIs & Services > Credentials) under that project
-* an OAuth 2.0 Client (also under APIs & Services > Credentials) in the same project (this is needed to enable logging to smallboard using a Google account)
+* created an OAuth 2.0 Client (also under APIs & Services > Credentials) in the same project (this is needed to enable logging to smallboard using a Google account)
+* enabled Google Drive API (APIs & Services > Library > search for "Google Drive API" > select and enable)
+* enabled Google Sheets API (APIs & Services > Library > search for "Google Sheets API" > select and enable)

 #### Discord prerequisites